Recruiter of the Year EST shooting competition

 |0

-This work, Recruiter of the Year EST shooting competition, by Nathaniel Petraitis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Recruiter of the Year EST shooting competition [Image 2 of 2], by Nathaniel Petraitis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.